bsolomon1124/misc/azure/azure_notes.md

 - Designed for organizations doing business in Germany and the EU that need a high level of security and compliance
 - Requires a separate account and has a distinct pricing structure

 **Data residency**: physical or geographic location of an organization's data or information.

-It defines the legal or regulatory requirements imposed on data based on the country or region in which it resides and is an important consideration when planning out your application data storage.
+- Shapes the legal or regulatory requirements imposed on data based on the country or region in which it resides
+- An important consideration when planning out your application data storage

 Geographies are broken up into the following areas: